-Nair lives with his father and his mother.
+Nair makes his home with his father and his mother.
+Carrying water and running errands are his household duties.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
-Nair works at home carrying water and running errands.
 There are 5 children in the family.

 As part of Compassion's ministry, Nair participates in church activities and Vacation Bible School.
 He is also in primary school where his performance is above average.
 Soccer, playing with marbles and playing group games are his favorite activities.